sarahob96/spaceman/README.md

   ![tagline](readme-images/Tagline.png)

 ### Menu
-The menu is seen when the game load.
-The menu requires user input, asking the user to either read the instructions or go straight to game play
+The menu is seen when the game loads.
+The menu requires user input, asking the user to either read the instructions or go straight to game play.
  ![menu](readme-images/menu.png)

 ### Instructions
-If a user is unsure of the game concept, the can view the instructions which gives a few key points about the Spaceman game.
-From here, the user is asked for further input, to go to game play or to exit the application
+If a user is unsure of the game concept, they can view the instructions which gives a few key points about the Spaceman game.
+From here, the user is asked for further input, to go to game play or to exit the application.
 ![instructions](readme-images/instructions.png)

 ### Username